nianticlabs/simplerecon/README.md

 With larger batches speed increases considerably.
 With batch size 8 on the non-speed optimized model, the latency drops to ~40ms.

+## 📝 TODOs:
+- [ ] Simple scan for folks to quickly try the code, instead of downloading the ScanNetv2 test scenes.
+- [ ] FPN model weights.

 ## 💾 ScanNetv2 Dataset